lewiseason/read-device/README.md

 * [ ] Write useful man pages?
 * [ ] Analyse concurrency/performance
 * [ ] Packaging?
 Not hard to bundle in an RPM package, symlink groff files and create `/etc/read_device`
-* [ ] Improved exceptions.
+* [x] Improved exceptions.
 Use standard ones more, and write sensible messages
+* [ ] Since removing DefinedError, we need a debug option to allow full stack traces to be shown (aka, don't mess with `sys.excepthook`).
+Optionally, we could detect where the exception was raised, and if it's not ours, fall through to default excepthook always?

 ## Building